 Students may speak directly to the teacher in class (at an appropriate time) or at a time established by the teacher.
-Parents may contact the teacher by phoning the school at (905) 727-3131 and leaving a message on the teacher's voicemail.
-The voicemail extension for your teacher is;
+Parents may contact the teacher by email at david.lanziner@yrdsb.ca or phone (905) 727-3131 x405 and leaving a message.